onehanded/prototypical-web-app/README.md

 # Prototypical Web Application using Next.js

 This web app template is based on React and Next.js for hybrid static & server rendering.
+Click [here](https://prototypical-web-app.vercel.app/) to see it running on Vercel.

 It is configured with [Typescript](https://www.typescriptlang.org/), [Eslint](https://eslint.org/) &
 [Prettier](https://prettier.io/) for type safety and code consistency.